Kaman Fantasy (2015) for full orchestra - ca. 12'

 Premiered October 29, 2015: Columbus Symphony conducted by Rossen Milanov at Ohio Theatre in Columbus, OH

-Additional performance by the Milwaukee Symphony (2015)
+Additional performances by Symphony in C (2018) and the Milwaukee Symphony (2015)

 Additional reading by the Juilliard Orchestra (2015)